amir-hojjati/BuildingAPI/README.md

 The API is redeployed whenever there is a new push to main branch.

-***Important note***: This is a free instance, and will spin down after a period of inactivity, which can delay initial requests by **50 seconds** or more.
+***Important note***: This is a free instance, and will spin down after a period of inactivity (~15 minutes), which can delay initial requests by **50 seconds** or more.
 The database instance will also be suspended after 3 days of inactivity (and will be deleted after 30 days) and may need reactivation (but it's free!
 Contact me it it's been suspended.).

 ### API Endpoints